 Calculemus is dedicated to the integration of computer algebra systems (CAS) and systems for mechanized reasoning such as interactive proof assistants (PA) and automated theorem provers (ATP).
 Currently, symbolic computation is divided into several (more or less) independent branches: traditional ones (e.g., computer algebra and mechanized reasoning) as well as emerging ones (on user interfaces, knowledge management, theory exploration, symbolic execution, abstract interpretation, etc.) We wish to bring these developments together in order to facilitate the theory, design, and implementation of integrated systems.
 These systems should be convenient to use routinely by mathematicians, computer scientists and all others who need computer-supported mathematics in their daily work.

 All topics in the intersection of computer algebra systems and automated reasoning systems are of interest for Calculemus.
 These include but are not limited to:

 Track DML: Digital Mathematical Libraries

-Mathematicians dream of a digital archive containing all validated mathematical literature ever published, reviewed, properly linked, and verified.
+Mathematicians dream of a digital archive containing all peer-reviewed mathematical literature ever published, properly linked, validated and verified.
 It is estimated that the entire corpus of mathematical knowledge published over the centuries does not exceed 100,000,000 pages, an amount easily manageable by current information technologies.

 Track MKM: Mathematical Knowledge Management